Dynamic Reporting With The NetEqualizer

 Setting Up a Squid Proxy Caching Co-Resident with a Bandwidth Controller

-Editor’s Note: It was a long road to get here, and for those following in our footsteps or just curious on the intricacies of YouTube caching, we have laid open the details.
+Editor’s Note: It was a long road to get here (building the NetEqualizer Caching Option (NCO) a new feature offered on the NE3000 & NE4000), and for those following in our footsteps or just curious on the intricacies of YouTube caching, we have laid open the details.

 This evening, I’m burning the midnight oil.
 I’m monitoring Internet link statistics at a state university with several thousand students hammering away on their residential network.
-Our bandwidth controller, integrated with Squid caching, has been running continuously for several days and all is stable.
+Our bandwidth controller, along with our new NetEqualizer Caching Option (NCO), which integrates Squid for caching, has been running continuously for several days and all is stable.
 From the stats I can see, about 1,000 YouTube videos have been played out of the local cache over the past several hours.
 Without the caching feature installed, most of the YouTube videos would have played anyway, but there would be interruptions as the Internet link coughed and choked with congestion.
-Now, with caching running smoothly, the most popular videos will run without interruptions.
+Now, with NCO running smoothly, the most popular videos will run without interruptions.

-Getting to this stable product was a long and winding road.
+Getting the NetEqualizer Caching Option to this stable product was a long and winding road.
 Here’s how we got there.

 First, some background information on the initial problem.